Nevena1997/GraalVM/README.md

 - `build-essential`
 - Python 2.7, required in order to run our build tool
 - [`zlib`](https://www.zlib.net/), for Ubuntu the package is named `zlib1g`
-- an IDE for Java development

 ### Setting up IntelliJ IDEA

+IntelliJ IDEA is a commonly used IDE for developing GraalVM.

 Download and install the latest [IntelliJ IDEA Community Edition]( https://www.jetbrains.com/idea/download/).